palanca1818/marc/Problems-checklist.md

 ## Usual cases

 1. __No icons at all__
-  - Probably, you have wrong fonts paths in CSS.
+  - You probably have wrong fonts paths in CSS.
 Open browser dev tool and look at networking tab.
 2. __No icons in Firefox__
-  - if your font and html page are placed on different domains, server must respond with proper CORS headers.
+  - If your font and html page are placed on different domains, server must respond with proper CORS headers.
 Read [[How to setup server to serve fonts]] article.
 If you can't change server configuration - use CSS file, where fonts are embedded directly.
 It's already included in generated archive.
 3. __No icons (or some icons) on specific browsers/platforms__
   - If you used 3-bytes char codes (like 0x1F459), try to change them to 2-bytes from PUA area (0xE000-0xF8FF).
   - If that doesn't help, create a ticket in issue tracker, with detailed info: